buehler/mse-project-thesis-1/sections/03_state_of_the_art.md

 > of that application is designed according to cloud-focused design patterns and
 > operated on a self-service elastic platform." [@kratzke:CloudNativeApplications, sec.
 3].

-However, with CNAs and the general movement to cloud environments, not all applications get that chance to adjust.
+However, with CNAs and the general movement to cloud environments and digitalization, not all applications get that chance to adjust.
 For various reasons like budget, time or complexity, legacy applications and monoliths are not refactored or re-written before they are deployed into a cloud environment.
 If the legacy applications